PortfolioDeck/portfoliodeck-themes/README.md

 Themulator is a javascript engine that can run PortfolioDeck themes locally on a web server.
 You will see the themes as they would look on PortfolioDeck.
-We call it Themulator(r).
-It's included in this repository.
+We call it Themulator -- and it's included in this repository.

 ### Running Themulator